-There are temples or monasteries by Buddhist countries like Sri Lanka, Burma, Tibet, Vietnam, Bhutan, Japan, Thailand and China.
+There are temples or monasteries built by the Buddhist countries like Sri Lanka, Burma, Tibet, Vietnam, Bhutan, Japan, Thailand, and China.
 Each of them carries the characteristics of the architecture of their homeland.
-There is a new temple by India as well, a huge temple that is the residence of Karmapa and the one that of Dalai Lama.
+There is a new temple built by India as well, a huge temple that is the residence of Karmapa and the one that of Dalai Lama.
 Karmapa’s residence has the some of the most elaborate paintings on its walls.
 The well-coordinated bright colors make the place serene and vibrant at the same time.
 Most of these places are very tastefully done, have colorful and cheerful exteriors and elaborately painted interiors.
-Most paintings depict the life events of Buddha or the journey of spread of Buddhism in their respective countries.
+Most paintings depict the life events of Buddha or the journey of the spread of Buddhism in their respective countries.
 I wish I had more time to sit and understand the individual stories.

 The Thai monastery, which is locally known as Naulakha as 9 lakhs were spent on building it when it was made.
 It is quite an impressive one with elaborate paintings in its walls and window doors.
 All the temples and monasteries are extremely well maintained despite the huge crowds that visit them.
 An interesting feature is plants that have been brought from the native places and are blooming here in these monasteries.

 Sujatagarh is the Stupa built on top of the place where Sujata offered Kheer to Buddha after his enlightenment.
 Now it is a huge mound like stupa built with small bricks.
 It has an intriguing shape, which is not completely round and has signs of plaster that has worn off.
 This stupa was built in multiple phases from Gupta to Pala period.
 Many antiquities from this excavated site are now displayed in ASI museum.
 This stupa stands in the midst of a living village almost as a part of its daily life.
 Though there are boundary walls that separate it from the village.